CHAPTER 5

 "Saying with a loud voice, Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing."

-We are continuing the scene with this verse of the innumerable angels that surround God's throne.
-This enormous amount of angels is saying: "Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing".
-There are seven things listed here.
+We are continuing the scene with the innumerable angels that surround God's throne.
+This enormous number of angels will be singing: "Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing".
+There are seven things listed in this verse that Jesus has 'earned' because He gave Himself on the Cross for all mankind.
 Remember that seven is the number of perfection.
-These are seven gifts that Jesus received from His Father.
+These are seven gifts that Jesus received from His Father:

 1. Power: Jesus has all authority and power to redeem.